himanshugit951/RIO-125/README.md

 # RIO-125
-This repository contains my recent work in OCR,and text extraction and recognition from images.
+This repository contains my recent work in OCR,text extraction and recognition from images.
 Following techniques were incorporated during the course of this project:

 i.
 Simple Pytesseract: